hrgdavor/mi2js/random.thoughts.md

    - augmented node has no other information except the node reference
  - rethink form validation
    - ? remove label reference and info box reference
- - rethink validation error format
+ - rethink validation error filter
    - for combining form default validation and custom validation after
-   - format for getting validation error from server
+   - filter for getting validation error from server
    - for easier adding validation errors
    - ? validation object with some utiliy metohds
  - refactor FormGroup to extend Group